Backlogs in the processing of residence permit applications based on family ties

 In recent years, the number of applications based on family ties has increased significantly.

-In 2020, we received less than 8,400 applications for a first residence permit on the basis of family ties.
-In 2021, the total number of such applications was more than 13,700.
-In 2022, we received less than 19,000 applications for a first residence permit on the basis of family ties and more than 13,000 applications for an extended permit.
+In 2020, the number of new residence permit applications on the basis of family ties was 8,400.
+In 2021, a total of 13,700 applications were submitted.
+In 2022, already more than 12,700 applications for a first residence permit on the basis of family ties and more than 8,600 applications for an extended permit were submitted by the end of September.

-We are trying to clear the backlogs by every means possible.
+We are doing our best to clear the backlog.
 We have recruited more staff and we are developing the processing of applications.